Azargaz/React-Firebase-MUI/README.md

 This project is website made using React+Firebase+MaterialUI.
 It was made to learn basics of React, MaterialUI and Google Firebase.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+## How to run

+#### Firebase

-If you want to run this locally you need to add `.env` file to your root folder with following keys inside:
+If you want to run this locally you need to add to your root folder `.env` file (with your own Firebase API key and other stuff) with following keys inside:
 ```
 REACT_APP_API_KEY="your-key"
 REACT_APP_AUTH_DOMAIN="your-domain"